astropy/astropy/docs/timeseries/pandas.rst

     2015-07-05T00:00:00.000000000     2
     2015-07-06T00:00:00.000000000     3

-Converting to :class:`~pandas.DataFrame` can also easily be done with :meth:`~astropy.timeseries.TimeSeries.to_pandas`:
+Converting to :class:`~pandas.DataFrame` can also be done with :meth:`~astropy.timeseries.TimeSeries.to_pandas`:

 .. doctest-requires:: pandas